How To - Build a High-Quality Radio-less AllStar Node for Under $100

 4. To access the node by SSH enter the node's IP Address in your SSH client, username=______ and password=______.
 This password should be changed.
 To do this, log into the node by SSH and type "passwd" and you will be prompted for a new password.
 Make sure not to lose that as there is no easy way to recover or reset it.

-5. AllMon, Supermon and AllScan are all installed and have the same login: username=______ password=______, and can be accessed by entering the node's IP or DDNS Address in your browser.
-This will open the AllMon index page which then has links to Supermon and AllScan.
-To update the AllMon password see this link.
-To update the Supermon password see this link.
+5. AllScan and AllMon are installed and have the same login: username=______ password=______, and can be accessed by entering the node's IP or DDNS Address in your browser.
 To update the AllScan password go to the Users page link.
+To update an AllMon3 password see this link.
+To update an AllMon2 password see this link.
+To update a Supermon password see this link.

 6. If the Dell 3040 has not been connected to power for awhile sometimes the power button has to be held in for 5-10 seconds and it may take a minute to then start up.
 Usually though a single click is all that's needed to turn it on or off.